 Data is one of the most valuable assets of any business, because it provides organizations with information to make better operational and sales decisions.
 This includes the ability to better serve customers.
 With the right data analytics tools, a business can provide the right goods and services to customers who need them, rather than guessing which services to market.

-However, NAS-based data and other data has to be protected for companies to reap its full benefits.
+However, NAS-based data and other data have to be protected for companies to reap their full benefits.
 Data security is a responsibility of businesses and general good practice.

 Companies that store and manage customer data in a NAS environment are subject to data protection and privacy regulatory standards.
 Regulatory standards may mandate the following: